akiatoji/Killara/DataApp_With_Streamlit/README.md

 To try out Streamlit, I wrote a Streamlit app that displays t-SNE results using different perplexity.
 This is a simple and common demo that takes 10000 random samples from MNIST data, then run t_SNE on it to visualize different clusters of handwritten digits in 2D space.

-Streamlit is not a data exploration tool.
+One thing to note is that Streamlit is not a data exploration tool.
 Rather, Streamlit is a curated data presentation tool.
-So the t-SNE data is pre-generated (see generate_tsne.py), and the DataApp merely selects which dataset to display depending on the slider input.
+So in this example, the t-SNE data is pre-generated (generate_tsne.py), and the DataApp merely selects which dataset to display depending on the slider input.

+To run,

+`streamlit run streamlit_tsne.py`

+and you'll see a screen like below.

+---

 ![](streamlit_tsne_screenshot.png)